plone/documentation/develop/plone/persistency/transactions.rst

 =======================

-Everything that has happened on Plone site can be undoed through the *Undo* tab in ZMI, in site root.
+Everything that has happened on Plone site can be undoed through the *Undo* tab in the Management Interface, in site root.
 By default you can undo latest 20 transactions.

 If you need to raise this limit just replace all numbers of ``20`` with higher value in file ``App/Undo.py``, restart site and now you can undo more transactions.